 ARM’s founder created the organization soon after the rescue of Freedoms Flight, where he was made aware of the sweeping epidemic of illegal animal slaughter farms in South Florida.
-Until the fateful day when Richard ‘Kudo’ Couto came to the realization of the existence and degree of animal abuse on these farms, he like many, was completely oblivious that such barbaric backyard operations were even imaginable in his own city.
+Until the fateful day when Richard ‘Kudo’ Couto realized the existence and degree of animal abuse on these farms, he, like many, was utterly oblivious that such barbaric backyard operations were imaginable his city.
 After witnessing this disgrace, he made it his life’s mission to bring awareness to the public and has since succeeded in working to wipe their existence out altogether.

-ARM, at this time, has multiple investigations underway and is working towards making a powerful impact in breaking down these businesses and the animal abuse that is occurring on them daily.
+ARM, at this time, has multiple investigations underway and is working towards making a powerful impact in breaking down these businesses and the animal abuse that is occurring on the daily.

-In Florida, the farms are well run business advertising openly on roadsides and Highways and they cater to anyone with an interest in purchasing an animal and a dollar in their pocket.
-The animals that temporarily live on the farms, whilst awaiting their agonizing deaths, are subjected to destitute conditions, misery, hunger, fear pain and suffering.
-Held captive, like a death row prisoner, the animals are housed in cages that barely allow them enough room to move around or are thrown into overcrowded pens with little or no shelter.
-If the animals are fed, it is with the remnants of rotting garbage or the slaughtered carcass of a friend.
+In Florida, the farms are well run business advertising openly on roadsides and Highways, and they cater to anyone with interest in purchasing an animal and a dollar in their pocket.
+The animals that temporarily live on the farms, while awaiting their agonizing deaths, are subjected to impoverished conditions, misery, hunger, fear pain, and suffering.
+Animals held captive, like a death row prisoners, live in cages that barely allow them enough room to move around or are thrown into overcrowded pens with little or no shelter.
+If the animals eat, it is the remnants of rotting garbage or the slaughtered carcass of a friend.

-The animals are slaughtered in various medieval ways, from strangulation to being beaten with sledge hammers, axes, burned alive with flamethrowers and boiled alive.
-Most of the animals are butchered whilst still alive.
-It is not only livestock that end up on these house of horror farms, wild horses that have been rounded up by the Department of the Interior’s BLM and even pet horses that have been stolen have been found on the properties.
-Farm owners also have connections at nearby thoroughbred race tracks and many sick, injured and underperforming racehorses end up meeting their deaths on these farms.
+It is not only livestock that ends up on these houses of horror, wild horses that have been rounded up by the Department of the Interior’s BLM, and even stolen pet horses appear on the properties.
+Farm owners also have connections at nearby thoroughbred race tracks, and many sick, injured and underperforming racehorses end up meeting their deaths on these farms.

-These profit driven businesses are slaughtering every type of animal that they can make a dollar on including goats, chickens, sheep, birds, lamas, cows, rabbits and pigs.
+These profit-driven businesses are slaughtering every animal that they can make a dollar on, including goats, chickens, sheep, birds, lamas, cows, rabbits, and pigs.
 There are also puppy mills and kitten breeding areas on the farms.
-Generally these puppies and kittens are bred purely for religious sacrifice.
-Animal fighting rings, animals for religious sacrifice and the black market horse meat trade are practiced here also.
-ARM’s investigators have also recently discovered protected and endangered red feather tailed hawks being bludgeoned to the head and stored in freezers.
-It is a felony to even hold one of these birds sacred feathers.
+Generally, these puppies and kittens are bred purely for religious sacrifice.
+Animal fighting rings, animals for religious sacrifice, and the black market horse meat trade also happen.
+ARM’s investigators have recently discovered protected and endangered red feather tailed hawks being bludgeoned to the head and stored in freezers.
+It is a felony even to hold one of these birds’ sacred feathers.

-Public water in addition is also being contaminated.
-Blood from the excessive slaughtering of animals is being collected in unlined pools, dumped in reservoirs and poured into ground wells.
+The blood from the excessive slaughtering of animals is collected in unlined pools, dumped in reservoirs, and poured into ground wells, contaminating public waters.

 The farms are connected and controlled by a large Mafia operating a black market for meat.
-This industry is one of the largest animal cruelty cases in the history of the United States.
-They are violating a bevy of laws such as Animal Cruelty, slaughtering without a license, slaughtering registered breeds (Horses), sanitary nuisance, environmental codes, and zoning codes amongst other things.
+This industry is one of the most significant animal cruelty cases in the history of the United States.
+They violate a bevy of laws such as Animal Cruelty, slaughtering without a license, slaughtering registered breeds (Horses), sanitary nuisance, environmental codes, and zoning codes, amongst other things.

-ARM is dedicated to closing the illegal animal slaughter farm industry in Florida.
+ARM dedicates itself to closing the illegal animal slaughter farm industry in Florida.